CGToxicBoy/Really-Useless-Repo/README.md

 # Really-Useless-Repo
-Hey there, i am back with a really useless repo for straight people but really usefull and attractive for those having any mental disorder like ADHD like me ehch is very common now a days.
+Hey there, i am back with a really useless repo for straight people but really usefull and attractive for those having any mental disorder like ADHD like me which is very common now a days.

 This whole repo is written in Python language so don't forget to add it before running the code or cloneing it.